 Aside from having some great Instagram photo spots, it’s also been recognized as a UNESCO World Heritage Site with some unique cultural sights and history dating back to 960 AD.

 Tirta Empul is just one of the many interesting attractions in the Ubud/Tegalalang area.
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay

 Pura Tirta Empul Temple

 Tirta Empul Temple is an ancient temple complex built on top of a crystal clear natural spring.

 A few areas are closed off to tourists, but for the most part you can wander everything freely and there’s a lot of neat details to look at.